- Full schedule of engaging people-to-people activities

 Our Cuba people-to-people travel program begins in Miami with a briefing and welcome reception before an overnight at the Cambria Suites Miami Airport.
 (Meals Aloft)

-Early this morning, return to the airport and board our charter flight to Cuba.
+Early this morning, return to the airport and board our flight to Cuba.
 Depending on your departure day, you will travel to either Camaguey, Santa Clara or Cienfugos.
-Enjoy a performance by the Cienfuegos choir, or head to the Camaguey Ballet Comapny, meeting the dancers and talking to them about new productions.
+Enjoy a performance by the Cienfuegos choir.
+Enjoy a walking tour of Cienfuegos’ city center, where wide avenues lead to the historic center, a UNESCO World Heritage Site.
+Walking through the city today makes for a captivating experience, with colonial buildings — such as the Tomas Terry Theater, public squares and monuments, some of which are whitewashed and others splashed with bright Caribbean colors.
 Overnight at Hotel La Union or similar.
 (D)

 Drive through the spectacular Valle De Los Ingenios - Valley of the Sugar Mills - an UNESCO Cultural Heritage Site where we see the ruined hulls of 19th century sugar estates.
 During the 19th century there were more than 40 sugar mills with elaborate estate houses but now most are in ruins.
 Chat with villagers in Manaca Iznaga while enjoying a glass of cold mango juice.
 Travel to Trinidad, an architectural jewel proclaimed by UNESCO as a World Heritage Site.
 Red tiled roofs atop pastel stucco structures line the cobbled streets.
 This port city reflects its 16th century past and founding by Conquistadors.
 Eighteenth century smugglers and pirates made frequent calls here or even used this port as their base of operations in the Caribbean.
 The wealth and importance of Trinidad continued into the 19th century, when sugar barons reigned.
 Experience the community like a local, visiting with shop owners and sampling local fare as we walk through the colonial heart of the city.
 At Casa Del Alfarero Santander, an artisan workshop, meet local artists and learn about traditional pottery techniques.
 This pottery studio has been run by the same family for decades, and the Santanders share their family history while we take a turn at the wheel.
 Stroll through town, with the chance to visit a music club to mingle with the locals and enjoy authentic Cuban music.
 Spend two nights at Hotel Los Helechos or similar.
 (B,L,D)